mahtab89/GSP/README.md

 GSP++ is currently under active development.
 The application is not yet available on the Google Play Store and is being tested before its first public release.

+## Download

+You can download the latest APK from the **[Releases page](https://github.com/mahtab89/GSP/releases)**.

+**⚠️ Play Protect Warning:** Since this app isn't on the Play Store (I don't have $25 for a developer account 😅), Google Play Protect might flag it as "harmful" or "unrecognized."
+This is a false positive—the app is completely open source and connects directly to your university portal.
+Just tap "More info" → "Install anyway" or scan it with your preferred antivirus if you're paranoid.
+The source code is right here for you to audit.

 ## Open Source

 GSP++ is open source and contributions are welcome.
 If you would like to contribute, you can: